RedisLabs/redis-cluster-proxy/README.md

 # The PROXY command

-The `PROXY` command will allow to get specific info or perform actions that are specific to the proxy.
+The `PROXY` command will allow you to get specific info or perform actions that are specific to the proxy.
 The command has various subcommands, here's a little list:

 - PROXY CONFIG GET|SET option [value]